Leicester City 3-1 Hull City

 Attempt saved.
 Oumar Niasse (Hull City) right footed shot from the left side of the box is saved in the bottom left corner.

 Attempt missed.
 Christian Fuchs (Leicester City) left footed shot from outside the box is high and wide to the left.
-Assisted by Marc Albrighton following a corner.
+Assisted by Marc Albrighton with a cross following a corner.

 Substitution